karmab/kcli/doc/index.rst

 -  *sharedkey* Defaults to False.
 Set it to true so that a private/public key gets shared between all the nodes of your plan.
    Additionally, root access will be allowed
+-  *privatekey* Defaults to False.
+Set it to true so that your private key is passed to the nodes of your plan.
+If you need this, you know why :)
 -  *files* (optional)- Array of files to inject to the vm.
 For ecach of the them , you can specify path, owner ( root by default) , permissions (600 by default ) and either origin or content to gather